 What about boat handling like coming back to the dock or setting the anchor?

-Will your professional yacht broker handle this training or hire a captain you’ve never met to show you the ropes?
+Will your professional yacht broker handle this coaching or hire a captain you’ve never met to show you the ropes?

 Can they provide tips on cleaning routines and maintenance products?

 Does he/she have the knowledge to help you source spare parts and provide special tool recommendations?

 What hands on experience does your broker have on trawlers in general and on the particular model you are interested in specifically?

 Just as you should develop a “wish list” spread sheet for the features and equipment you want to see in your trawler you should seriously consider a similar list to help you find a broker who will provide you the type of experience you deserve – both in the actual experience of purchasing a trawler and in enjoying it after you have completed the sale.

 *Some insurance providers will not approve you to operate your boat until after you have been checked out by a licensed captain and show your proficiency in systems management, navigation and good boat handling skills.